 You should receive the vaccine for meningitis (meningococcal vaccine) at least 2 weeks before receiving this medication.
 If you have been vaccinated for meningitis in the past, ask your doctor if you should get another vaccination (booster shot) before receiving this medication.
 Vaccines may not fully protect everyone who receives them, so you should still watch for signs of meningitis after you get the vaccine.

-For patients to receive this medication, all doctors, pharmacists, and patients must agree to, understand, and carefully follow the requirements of the Ultomiris REMS Program.
-These requirements apply in the United States.
+To receive this medication in the United States, you must understand, agree to, and carefully follow the requirements of the Ultomiris REMS Program.
 If you live in Canada or any other country, consult your doctor and pharmacist for your country's regulations.

 How to use Ravulizumab-Cwvz Solution

 Reactions may happen with your injection.
 To monitor you and decrease your risk of a serious reaction, you should remain in the hospital or clinic for at least 1 hour after your injection.
-Tell your health care professional right away if you have symptoms such as low back pain, pain with the injection, chest pain, shortness of breath, or feeling faint.
+Tell your health care professional right away if you have symptoms such as low back or arm/leg pain, pain with the injection, chest pain, shortness of breath, bad taste in mouth, dizziness, drowsiness, or feeling faint.